Black Friday Offer: 10% off with promo code BF2024 Learn more

 In the sections below, we will provide a detailed explanation of how to create a flow using a few examples.

-Creating a Cloud Flow from scratch
+Creating a cloud flow from scratch

 1. Sign into Power Automate.